elastic/elastic-otel-node/RELEASING.md

 2. Create a PR with these changes:
     - Bump the "version" in "packages/opentelemetry-node/package.json".
-    - Run `npm install` at the top-level to update "package-lock.json".
+    - Run `npm install` in "packages/opentelemetry-node/" to update "packages/opentelemetry-node/package-lock.json".
     - Update "packages/opentelemetry-node/CHANGELOG.md" as necessary.
     - Name the PR something like "release @elastic/opentelemetry-node@x.y.z".